• Skip to primary navigation

 How Long Do These Cupcakes Last?

-The cupcakes should last 3-4 days stored in an airtight container in the fridge.
+These cupcakes should last 2-3 days stored in an airtight container at room temperature or in the refrigerator.
 Be sure to allow the cupcakes to cool completely before transferring to the fridge for storage.

 Can They Be Frozen?